 - (a) Main provisions of Law 3426/2005: The main provisions of Law 3426/2005 (latest amendment of the Liberalization Law) are the following: - Competition in power generation and supply will be introduced through the granting of generating and supply licenses to interested entities, with the exception (if granted by the European Commission) of micro-isolated non-interconnected islands, as defined in Directive 54/03 EC (where generation and supply licenses are granted exclusively to PPC) with the exception of generation from renewable energy sources, hybrid plants and auto producers. - HTSO, through a tender process is permitted to conclude generation capacity contracts in order to secure the availability of sufficient capacity and adequate reserve margins on a long-term basis.
-Initially the maximum volume of generation capacity contracts, that HTSO is permitted to conclude, is designated for up to a total of 900 MW and relates to capacity commissioned up to December 3I, 20I0.
+Initially the maximum volume of generation capacity contracts, that HTSO is permitted to conclude, is designated for up to a total of 900 MW and relates to capacity commissioned up to December 31, 2010.
 PPC may participate for up to 50% of additional tenders, for additional capacity of up to 400 MW, which may be made during that time period.
-PPC may participate on equal terms in tenders for capacity above I,300 MW (future tenders) and for units commissioned after December 3I, 20I0. - A generation authorization of a total capacity of I,600 MW is granted to PPC for the renewal and replacement of older units' capacity.
+PPC may participate on equal terms in tenders for capacity above 1,300 MW (future tenders) and for units commissioned after December 31, 2010. - A generation authorization of a total capacity of 1,600 MW is granted to PPC for the renewal and replacement of older units' capacity.
 After their replacement, these units remain in "cold reserve", their management is conducted in compliance with the Grid Code and is undertaken by the HTSO on the basis of contracts concluded between HTSO and PPC, exclusively for the provision by HTSO of ancillary services and reserve power. - Ownership of the national grid ("transmission system" and "distribution network") remains and will continue to remain exclusively with PPC.
 PPC is entitled to use the system, for other, non-electricity related purposes (such as telecommunications) and subject to obtaining any necessary licenses.
-For fiber optics no such approvals are required. - The provisions for unbundling were altered in order to include PPC's activities in Generation, Transmission, Distribution, Supply to Eligible Customers, Supply to non Eligible Customers and Operation to the non - interconnected islands.
+For fiber optics no such approvals are required. - The provisions for unbundling were altered in order to include PPC's activities in Generation, Transmission, Distribution, Supply to Eligible Customers, Supply to non Eligible Customers and Operation to the non interconnected islands. - The operational unbundling of PPC's activities in Transmission, Distribution and Operation for the non-interconnected islands. - PPC, as owner of the distribution network, accepts the applications for connecting to the network, operates, develops and maintains the network according to its planning and the directions of the Distribution System Operator and the Operator of the non-interconnected islands. - All non-household consumers are considered eligible customers and are allowed to conclude supply contracts with energy suppliers on the basis of private agreements, with the exception of the non-interconnected micro isolated islands' consumers.